 Following a statement (see below) from the Angling Trust, fishing is allowed again.
 This is great news but it is vitally important that we all follow the guidelines as angling will be under the spotlight.
 If we see regular abuse of the guidance we have been given by the Angling Trust we will have no choice but to close the fishery.

-So, we will be reopening the fishery on Saturday 9th January to local season rods only, no day ticket anglers.
 To remain within the law you should follow the government guidance, and only fish locally within your district where you live.

 Also in the next 24hrs we will be launching an online booking system for season rods to book a days fishing.
 You must book online before fishing.